Two Mothers (TV series): Plot

 Hwa-young believes that Yeon-hee, her brother's ex-girlfriend, drove him to his death.
-When the unhappily married Yeon-hee is diagnosed with uterine cancer, Hwa-young volunteers to become a surrogate mother for her, all the while planning her revenge.
+When the sadness married Yeon-hee is diagnosed with uterine cancer, Hwa-young volunteers to become a surrogate mother for her, all the while planning her revenge.
 Hwa-young conceives and gives birth, lets Yeon-hee raise the child, then destroys Yeon-hee by trying to take the child back.
 Later, Yeon-hee tries her best to get her child back.
 Yeon-hee's husband regrets for letting Yeon-hee go.